Confidential Helpline

 Domestic violence follows a pattern in which each step is used to control, scare, or confuse you.
 This cycle has a tension phase, explosion phase, and honeymoon phase during which things appear normal to confuse you.

-Domestic violence is not just a private matter or a woman’s issue, it is a public health issue that can affect anyone regardless of ethnicity, culture, education, religion, gender, socioeconomic status, and sexual orientation.
+Domestic violence is not just a private matter or a woman’s issue, it is a public health issue that can affect anyone regardless of ethnicity, culture, education, religion, and socioeconomic status.

 Our staff is trained to support you with: